• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 The SG Junior was an immediate success, appealing to both students and professional musicians who appreciated its straightforward design and powerful sound.
 Notable early adopters would eventually include rock legends who discovered that this "student guitar" could deliver professional-level performance.

-Detailed Identification Guide for 1961 SG Juniors
+Identification guide for first-year SG Juniors

 Proper identification is crucial when evaluating a 1961 SG Junior, as certain features can dramatically impact value and authenticity.

-Serial Numbers
+Serial numbers

-For solid body electric guitars like the SG made between 1961 and 1963, the first digit indicates the year of manufacture.
-A 1961 SG Junior will typically have a 5-digit serial number beginning with "1" (such as 138456), though Gibson stopped the stamped serials at the end of 1960, although a few instruments were made in 1961 with a "1" as a prefix.
+• Typical format: A 1961 SG Junior will typically have a 5-digit serial number beginning with "1" (such as 138456), though Gibson stopped the stamped serials at the end of 1960, although a few instruments were made in 1961 with a "1" as a prefix.

-Location: Serial numbers are ink-stamped on the back of the headstock in black or sometimes gold ink.
+• Location and stamping method: Serial numbers are ink-stamped on the back of the headstock in black or sometimes gold ink.
 Unlike later impressed numbers, these early serials are applied with ink.

-Dating Challenge: This period is notoriously difficult for accurate dating by serial number alone, as numbers were frequently reused or applied inconsistently.
+• Caution: This period is notoriously difficult for accurate dating by serial number alone, as numbers were frequently reused or applied inconsistently.
 Always verify the serial number against other dating features.

-Headstock Features
+Headstock features

 The most definitive identifier of a 1961 SG Junior is the headstock marking: